santismo/FretStep/README.md

-# FretStep
+#🎶 FretStep

 https://santismo.github.io/FretStep/

-🎶 FretStep

-FretStep is a touch-first MIDI composition tool designed for iPhone and other mobile devices.
+FretStep is a mobile-first MIDI composition tool designed specifically for guitar-oriented step input workflows.

-Instead of entering notes with a traditional piano keyboard, FretStep uses a virtual 6-string guitar fretboard as a MIDI input surface.
-Notes are entered directly into a piano roll using step input, making it easy to compose melodies, chords, bass lines, and arrangements entirely from a phone.
+Instead of entering notes from a piano keyboard, notes are entered from a virtual 6-string guitar fretboard laid out in standard tuning.
+Each string automatically maps to its own MIDI channel, making it easy to preserve string information while composing.

-The project is implemented as a single-file web application and can be hosted on GitHub Pages, added to an iPhone Home Screen, and used like a lightweight standalone music workstation.
+FretStep runs entirely in a single HTML file and is optimized for iPhone home-screen web app use.

 ⸻